HSF/hsf.github.io/organization/_posts/2018/2018-11-29-coordination.md

 Licensing
 ---------
 -   Matteo Cacciari was not able to come to CERN, so we are exploring dates early next year to follow up on this.
-Licensing was be raised at the generators workshop and so we may broaden the discussion to the whole theory community.
+Licensing was raised at the generators workshop and so we may broaden the discussion to the whole theory community.